 Run Time = 3000mAh / 100mA = 30 hours

-- Determine Battery Capacity: First, find out the capacity of the battery.
+- Determine Battery Capacity: First, determine the battery’s capacity.
 Typically, people measure battery capacity in milliampere-hours (mAh) or watt-hours (Wh).
 You can generally find this information on the battery or the device’s specifications.

 - Identify Device Power Consumption: Next, determine the power consumption of the device that the battery powers.
 Typically, people measure battery power consumption in watts (W) or milliamps (mA).
 You may need to consult the device’s user manual or specifications for this information.